 Dogs are welcome in the grounds on a short lead at all times.
 Just be aware, it is an offence to allow your pet to bother any livestock.
 Please keep your dog on a lead and give farm animals plenty of space not to feel intimidated.
 Cows on the other hand may be more curious, but should they charge toward you, drop your dog lead and run to safety.Your pet will be able to outrun any danger by itself.
 Dogs are welcome on the tables outside The Old Sawmill Tearoom.

 Lowther Castle - for over fifty years an abandoned ruin - is rapidly becoming one of the Lake District's most popular visitor attractions.
-Gardens, exhibition, café, shop and the castle itself, sited in a stunning landscape.
+Gardens, exhibition, café, gift shop and the castle itself, sited in a stunning landscape.
 Dogs (on leads) are welcome everywhere except the adventure playground and the cake table.
-Wags & Tails, a doggy jamboree weekend, takes place annually at the end of September.

 Visit Hope Park to meander through beautiful gardens, try your hand at a few park games and relax over tasty refreshments in Cafe Hope.